forta-network/starter-kits/alert-combiner-py/README.md

 - ATTACK-DETECTOR-2
+  - Fired when 2 alerts in each stage fire, but do involve a highly precice bot (e.g. contract ML model or attack simulation)
+  - Severity is always set to "critical"
+  - Type is always set to "exploit"
+  - Meta data will contain the date range when attack took place, the attacker address, a list of detection bots that triggered that were utilized by this detection bot to make a decision as well as any of the transactions and addresses that were mentioned in any of the underlying alerts
+  - Note: the detection bot will only alert once per cluster observed

+- ATTACK-DETECTOR-3
+  - Fired when 3 alerts are fired and anomaly score across the stages (per cluster) exceed the loose threshold
+  - Severity is always set to "critical"
+  - Type is always set to "exploit"
+  - Meta data will contain the date range when attack took place, the attacker address, a list of detection bots that triggered that were utilized by this detection bot to make a decision as well as any of the transactions and addresses that were mentioned in any of the underlying alerts
+  - Note: the detection bot will only alert once per cluster observed

+- ATTACK-DETECTOR-4
   - Fired when 3 alerts are fired and anomaly score across the stages (per cluster) exceed the loose threshold
   - Severity is always set to "low"
   - Type is always set to "exploit"
   - Meta data will contain the date range when attack took place, the attacker address, a list of detection bots that triggered that were utilized by this detection bot to make a decision as well as any of the transactions and addresses that were mentioned in any of the underlying alerts
   - Note: the detection bot will only alert once per cluster observed

 ## Test Data